 Although the 5-minute run and 1200m ST have large and very large correlations for MAS, this only takes into consideration the strength of the relationship between MAS data and doesn’t consider the level of agreement.
-Figure 5 shows the mean difference between the 5-minute run and 1200m ST with the incremental treadmill test within a Bland-Altman plot.
+Fig 5 shows the mean difference between the 5-minute run and 1200m ST with the incremental treadmill test within a Bland-Altman plot.
 It is evident within this study that the 5-minute run has a higher level of agreement when determining MAS due to a lower mean difference in comparison to the 1200m ST. It could be suggested that despite the 1200m ST having a stronger correlation for MAS, the higher level of agreement for the 5-minute run would propose this test to be more valid.
 Nevertheless, the 1200m ST possesses greater ecological validity than the 5-minute run due to the inclusion of acceleration, deceleration and change of direction movements similar to those experienced during rugby league match-play.
 However, as a result of this, lower values of MAS are quantified during the 1200m ST which in turn reduces the construct validity for this test.
 Conversely, the 5-minute run despite having lower ecological validity due to its continuous and linear nature which is unlike rugby league match-play movements, quantifies MAS values which are in closer proximity to those derived from the incremental treadmill test, therefore proposing an increased construct validity for this test.
 However, practitioners may question the tests practical acceptability to quantify MAS, due to it underestimating MAS by 0.45 m·s-1 (Table 2.).
 That said, it needs to be considered that the underestimation of MAS from the 5-minute run may be due to an overestimation of MAS from the incremental treadmill test.
 This could be due to the speed at volatile exhaustion within the current study being derived as MAS instead of the minimum speed at which elicited V̇O2max.
 Despite both field-based tests underreporting MAS, a correction equation could be applied to the two field-based tests to estimate MAS more accurately, although consideration needs to be taken into the physiological response of the tests included in this study to better determine their validity.